Guide to the Different Types of Drug Tests

 -

-External contamination, though rare, can skew results
+Environmental contamination, though rare, can occasionally influence results

 -

-Executive-level pre-employment screenings
+Executive-level or high-security job screenings

 -